-The most bohemian place in town--and one of the most interesting sites--may well be the famous Kurimanzutto Gallery, a mandatory visit for modern art lovers.
-The gallery emerges through the efforts of three good friends: the artist Gabriel Orozco, Jose Kuri and his wife Mónica Manzutto, who is an art expert.
-The building the houses the gallery, in the San Miguel Chapultepec neighborhood, is the work of renowned architect Alberto Kalach, who created an ideal space for the artists to show their work.
+The most bohemian place in town—and one of the most interesting sites—may well be the famous Kurimanzutto Gallery, a mandatory visit for modern art lovers.
+The gallery emerges was conceived through the efforts of three good friends: the artist Gabriel Orozco, Jose Kuri and his wife Mónica Manzutto, who is an art expert.
+The building that houses the gallery in the San Miguel Chapultepec neighborhood, is the work of renowned architect Alberto Kalach, who created an ideal space for the artists to show their work.
 Currently, the Kurimanzutto Gallery represents important contemporary artists from all over the world.

 General Francisco Ramírez 12-14, Colonia Ampliación Daniel Garza, 11840